GluuFederation/docs-gluu-server-prod/docs/source/authn-guide/intro.md

 ## Multiple Authentication Mechanisms
 The Gluu Server can concurrently support multiple authentication mechanisms, enabling Web and mobile apps ("clients") to request a specific type of authentication using the standard OpenID Connect request parameter: `acr_value`.

-In oxTrust, navigate to `Configuration` > `Manage Custom Scripts` > `Person Authentication` and check the `Enabled` box for each applicable authentication interception script.
+In oxTrust, navigate to `Configuration` > `Person Authentication Scripts` and check the `Enabled` box for each applicable authentication interception script.
 Click the `Update` button at the bottom of the page to save the changes.

 By default, users will get the default authentication mechanism as specified [above](#default-authentication-mechanism).
 However, using the OpenID Connect `acr_values` parameter, web and mobile clients can request any *enabled* authentication mechanism.